 about that, because he gave up his faith and exemplified to everyone that this

-is not just a game, for Judas lost not only his faith but also his soul.
+is not just a game.
+Judas lost not only his faith but also his soul.
 He was the treasurer and a

-lover of money, who believed that the more one had, the better.
+lover of money, and believed that the more he had, the better.

-He was always looking for opportunities to gain more money.
+He was always looking for opportunities to pilfer the moneybox.
 There is a good

-chance that someone was helping him stash it, so after his gig had ended with Jesus, he
+chance that someone was helping him stash it, so after this Jesus-gig ended, he

 would retrieve his money and live extravagantly.
 In fact, Jesus did

-come to an abrupt end as he had predicted, but not for the other
+come to an abrupt end as Judas predicted, but he killed himself before he saw

 Mat 27,3-6